NRGGIT/myrims/myRIMS/docs/cloud-deployment-guide.md

    AIRBYTE_WEBAPP_PORT=80
    ```

-   Adjust the port values as needed for your cloud platform.
-Some cloud platforms may assign these ports dynamically.
+   Adjust the following values as needed for your cloud platform:
+   - `REGISTRY_URL`: Your container registry URL
+   - `DB_HOST`: The address of your PostgreSQL service in the cloud environment
+   - `AIRBYTE_DB_HOST`: The address of your Airbyte database service in the cloud environment
+   - Port values: Some cloud platforms may assign these ports dynamically

 2. If your cloud platform requires additional environment variables (e.g., for authentication, networking), add them to the `.env` file.